Mark Wood: England fast bowler ruled out of Ashes series against Australia with Matthew Fisher called up to squad

 "I'm desperately disappointed that despite yet more injections and intensive medical treatment it has become clear that the flare up in my knee is worse than feared.

-"I'm really sorry that has left me unable to perform as expected but it is not for want of trying."
+"I'm really sorry that has left me unable to perform as expected but it is not for want of trying.
+I still believe we can turn things around.
+Never give in.
+Come on England."

 Ashes series results and schedule